TechNickAI/AICodeBot/README.md

 ⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
 Sometimes AICodeBot does dumb things, so it's mostly *reading* and *advising* and not yet *writing*.
 Much like Tesla's "Full Self Driving", you must keep your hands on the wheel.

 It's also not a "build a site for me in 5 minutes" tool that takes a well-constructed prompt and builds a scaffold for you.
 There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that.
 It's not a no-code platform.
-Instead, AICodeBot is built to work with existing code bases and the git-commit level.
+Instead, AICodeBot is built to work with existing codebases and the git-commit level.
 It's designed to multiply the effectiveness of capable engineers.

 ## Configuring the language model to use